THE OLIVE TREE

 The Olive Tree remained in Israel during the days of the kings; but this does not mean every Israelite of that time was of God’s elect.
 Some of the Jews were doing the works of their father the devil, as the Lord Jesus pointed out.
 Isaiah indicates that God has chosen a remnant of the people:

-The remnant shall return, even the remnant of Jacob, unto the mighty God.
+The remnant will return, the remnant of Jacob, to the Mighty God.
 (Isaiah 10:21)

 After the proclamation of Malachi a period of several hundred years ensued.
 Then the Olive Tree came to Mary and Joseph, and to Elizabeth and Zacharias.
 John the Baptist announced the Presence of the Lord Jesus—the very Fullness of the Olive Tree.